 Kumu includes support for community detection based on the SLPA algorithm.
 With the SLPA algorithm, communities are identified based on communication flows and, unlike older algorithms (such as the Louvain method used by Gephi), the algorithm can detect overlapping communities (which is helpful since community membership is rarely black and white).

-Click the blocks icon in the lower right corner of your map and choose "community detection".
+Click the Metrics icon in the lower right corner of your map and choose "community detection".
 If you haven't run community detection before, clicking this will automatically detect communities.
 If you're already run community detection, clicking the icon will bring you to a window showing you the previous results.

 Good to know: Connection direction does influence community detection.